Navarone Foor

-Navarone Chesney Kai Foor (born 4 February 1992) is a Dutch professional footballer who plays as an attacking midfielder or winger for club VVV-Venlo.
+Navarone Chesney Kai Foor (born 4 February 1992) is a Dutch professional footballer who plays as an attacking midfielder or winger for Super League club PSM Makassar.

 Club career

 NEC

 Born in Opheusden, Foor left local side Opheusden in 2009 to join NEC.
 On 6 August 2011, Foor made his NEC debut in a 2–2 draw with Heerenveen, in which he replaced Lasse Schöne in the 79th minute.
 On 10 September 2011, Foor was given his first NEC start against local rivals De Graafschap.
 The game resulted in a 1–0 victory for De Graafschap and Foor played until the 71st minute before being replaced by Manchester City loanee Abdisalam Ibrahim.
 On 22 April 2012, Foor scored his first NEC goal in a 2–1 defeat to PSV.
 On 10 May 2012, Foor continued his impressive form with a goal against rivals Vitesse, which eventually finished a 3–2 victory to NEC.

 Foor quickly became a fan favourite at NEC with his consistent performances spread over five years at the club.
 Foor played a big part in NEC's Eerste Divisie triumph, in which he netted seven times from 37 appearances.
 Foor went on to make 154 league appearances for NEC, scoring on 15 occasions.